Skip to content

 Pricing

 If your price creates too much friction for your current audience size, lower the barrier to entry.
-Consider $5–$10 to start — you can always increase it later or monetise through PPV and tips.
-A person is able to convert a hesitant visitor into a subscriber simply by removing the price objection.
+Consider $5-$10 to start — you can always increase it later or monetize through PPV and tips.

 Pinned Post